Other training and development opportunities for doctors

 We have lots of training and development opportunites - if you want to know more, expand the sections below.

 Internal Medicine Training (IMT) is a 3 year programme aimed at giving doctors a wide breadth of knowledge across all medical specialties, in combination with procedural skills, to enable doctors to have a good general medical background to become the medical registrar.
+All IMT trainees have the support of a dedicated Royal College Tutor RCT and Associate College Tutor who provide guidance and mentorship for trainees.

 The COMETS course is a full day of simulation training in the recognition and management of acutely ill patients for core medical trainees.
 The course objectives are designed to meet learners’ needs for technical and non-technical skills.